 Just like backlog management, sprints management is the responsibility of the Product Manager.
 Only the Product Manager must make changes to a sprint.
 If the developers need to change the sprint plan, it must be done with the Product Manager’s approval.

-We operate with 1-week or 2-weeks sprints depending on the project and its maturity.
+The team operates with 1-week or 2-weeks sprints depending on the project and its maturity.

-We are also opinionated regarding the sprints schedule.
+They are also opinionated regarding the sprints schedule.

 - Sprints start on Monday and end on Friday.
 Not matching calendar weeks tends to lead to more unfinished work as there is no sense of urgency before the weekend.

 - Sprint planning happens on the morning of the first Monday of the sprint.

 - There are no meetings with the development team on the last Friday of the sprint (e.g., no retrospective).

 - The release for a completed sprint is done on the first Monday of the following sprint.
 The team does not release on Fridays in the eventuality that a bug makes its way to production, and there would be nobody available to fix it over the weekend.